-The Ministry of Agriculture, Fisheries and Food and the Spanish Association for Standardisation, UNE, have endorsed the creation of a new technical subcommittee on standardisation in food authenticity, i.e., the concordance of the characteristics of a food product with what is stated on the label.
+The Ministry of Agriculture, Fisheries and Food and the Spanish Association for Standardization, UNE, have endorsed the creation of a new technical subcommittee for standardization in food authenticity, i.e., the concordance of the characteristics of a food product with what is stated on the label.

 This standardisation group, known as CTN 34/SC 10, and a pioneer in this field in Spain, will establish the Spanish position in future European standards, which will include validated methodologies for verifying the authenticity of food (meats, fish, etc.).

 It has been created in parallel with the European standardisation committee CEN/TC 460 Food Authenticity, the main objective of which is to provide support, through the development of standards, to the various European norms and regulations that fight against food fraud, protect the designation of origin and uphold consumer rights.

 The Laboratorio Arbitral Agroalimentario (Agri-food Arbitration Laboratory) of the Ministry has taken over the leadership of this working group on UNE standards, with the participation of experts from all parties involved.
 The members will pool their knowledge of the technological developments in the sector and participate in the development of the validated techniques designed to permit an effective control of food authenticity.